 - When you take the cobbler out of the oven sprinkle it with some sugar and cinnamon.

 My high school boyfriend was a traditional romantic and PROUD of it.
 From the age of fourteen he was writing, playing and recording songs for me on his guitar (two songs that stick out in my mind were called “Just wanna be with you tonight” and “Paradise”- !) and he also loved treating me.
 Growing up he had always worked after-school and weekend jobs and by high school he had started entrepreneurial ventures of his own.
-He just adored being hugely generous with me and I was pretty much spoiled rotten; most importantly with his utter devotion and adoration of yours truly, but also with a lot of the usual material symbols of affection like chocolates, roses and nice dinners.
+He just adored being hugely generous with me and I was pretty much spoiled rotten; most importantly with his utter devotion and adoration of yours truly, but also with a lot of the clichéd material symbols of affection like chocolates, flowers, jewellery and nice dinners.

 A vivid memory of this kind of thing is the night of our one year anniversary.
-I guess in hindsight it sounds pretty ridiculous but he got us a limo for the occasion and we were driven to Sotto Sotto where I was wined & dined…um, yeah just to clarify we were tenth graders!
+I guess in hindsight it sounds pretty ridiculous, but he got us a limo for the occasion and we were driven to Sotto Sotto where I was wined & dined…um, yeah just to clarify we were tenth graders!
 After dinner we were driven to get gelato in Little Italy and then finally we went to the beaches to walk along the boardwalk and sit on the sand.
 I guess you could say that I wasn’t an unlucky girl.

 We didn’t fight all that much…I mean what do couples in high school really have to worry about?
 (PC alert!: I guess I should qualify that with North American middle class high school couples) In the same vein, who even WAS I back then?
-My high school diaries suggest a pretty generic teen girl, albeit with a slightly kooky/artsy/rebellious side, who still had a whole lot to learn about…pretty yawn I know.
-Anyways, a few times when we DID fight my high school bf would drive up to this chocolate place north of the city and then drop off a packet of heart-shaped white chocolates with raspberry filling at my house.
+My high school diaries suggest a pretty generic teen girl, but with a slightly kooky/artsy/rebellious side, who still had a whole lot to learn about…pretty yawn I know.
+Anyway, a few times when we DID fight my high school bf would drive up to this chocolate place north of the city and then drop off a packet of heart-shaped white chocolates with raspberry filling at my house.
 They were delicious and definitely made a sweet ending to our little squabbles.

 Well the other day one of my SickKids research teams had a summer party and I had a taste of this really yummy white chocolate raspberry pie.
 It reminded me of the heart-shaped makeup chocolates of my teen years and on my way out I quickly asked how it was made.
 I wasn’t directed to an exact recipe but a few low-cal/low-fat ingredients such as cream, butter and white chocolate were mentioned.
 After doing some googling, page-flipping, guessing and trial baking I came up with a very simple but tasty recipe.
 I hope to serve these tarts or something similar at my Dad’s 60th birthday.